 A lot of these folks credit or move in the footsteps of a book called Your Money or Your Life (YMOYL).
-Published in 1993 by Joe Dominguez and Vicki Robin, it espoused a 9-step program, “to transform your relationship with money” but related the transformation to not just getting off an earn/spend/save train, but related these to the time money-related functions take in your life.”
+Published in 1993 (and updated in 2018!) by Joe Dominguez and Vicki Robin, it espoused a 9-step program, “to transform your relationship with money” but related the transformation to not just getting off an earn/spend/save train, but related these to the time money-related functions take in your life.”

 The authors instruct you to do whatever the hell you gotta to do lower your expenses and invest money, to the end that your investment income can cover your expenses.
 For YMOYL, it’s about getting “enough, not ‘rich’.”
 Which sounds pretty good to me.